Yoga with Taryn Anywhere, Anytime.

 Practice yoga with your favorite yoga teacher from the comfort of your own home and on your own schedule.
 Your monthly membership is basically the same price as just one drop-in yoga class at your local studio.

-Membership includes two live classes per month (one hour each) as well as access to an exciting library of Taryn’s recorded themed classes (six recorded classes to start).
+Membership includes two live classes per month (one hour each) as well as access to an exciting library of Taryn’s recorded themed classes (20 classes in the library currently – and it’s growing every month!)
+Classes range from 30 – 60 minutes, so you can find a class that fits your schedule.
 Enjoy monthly gift give-aways and additional free recovery-related content (meditations, recovery tips, book lists, music playlists and more).
 Connect directly with Taryn on any yoga-related questions and also connect with other members.

 It’s time to empower yourself and make your self-care a priority.

 “Taryn’s yoga classes are like no other.
 Her holistic approach to her teaching always leaves me feeling that my mind, body and spirit have been nurtured and strengthened.”

 Yoga is important because – as we state in one of our SHE RECOVERS Intentions & Guiding Principles – “Recovery is a journey to wholeness – we take care of our mind, body and spirit.”

 In the west, we have become really good at addressing the mind and spirit when someone is on a path of recovery (talk therapy, 12 step programs, etc.), and those are wonderful approaches but they don’t address the body.

 We can talk about a traumatic experience – over and over and over again – and it will can help tremendously.
 But, unless we release the the experience from the body, illness, chronic fatigue, dis-ease, autoimmune disorders may manifest.
 We also need to heal the body from the stress we put in through prior to recovery.